crschnick/pdx_unlimiter/README.md

   This means that you can interact with the converter from within the Pdx-Unlimiter and basically convert any managed savegame with just one click as well.

 ## Community and Support

-If you have suggestions, need help, run into any issues or just want to talk to other friendly people, you can join the [Pdx-Unlimiter Discord](https://discord.gg/afErBW9Z).
+If you have suggestions, need help, run into any issues or just want to talk to other friendly people, you can join the [Pdx-Unlimiter Discord](https://discord.gg/BVE4vxqFpU).
 You can also help the project by reporting issues, fixing bugs and making the planned issues a reality.
-Contributing guidelines are coming soon.

 ## Development